PHARM Medicinal Chemistry

 College of Pharmacy

-This research group is using MSI for four projects:
+This research group is using MSI for three projects:

 - Cisplatin is a common anticancer drug which has been shown to be able to induce DNA-Protein cross-links.
 As DPC is hypothesized to be toxic and mutagenic, it is important to know where are the hot spot for the DPC formation across genome.
 Thus, the researchers are modifying CHIP-seq into DPC-seq and mapping the DPC formation across genome after cisplatin treatment.
 This study will shed new light on the drugs metabolism and toxcity evaluation.